percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/backup.accelerating.rst

 By using the |xbstream| in streaming backups, you can additionally speed up the compression process with the :option:`--compress-threads` option.
-This option specifies the number of threads created by |xtrabackup| for for parallel data compression.
+This option specifies the number of threads created by *Percona XtraBackup* for for parallel data compression.
 The default value for this option is 1.

 To use this feature, simply add the option to a local backup, for example: